Raynasty66/jjk-slander-bot/README.md

 ### 5. Uploading Slander Images

 Use `upload_megumi.py` as a reference script for uploading slander images to the `ImagesLocation` table and `slander-stuff` bucket.
 Set the `CHARACTER` field to match the exact name used in `character_sets.json`.

+*Documentation with claude, i'm too lazy to make it myself.